apache/openwhisk/docs/actions-new.md

 -->

-OpenWhisk supports [several languages and runtimes](actions.md#languages-and-runtimes) but there may be other languages or runtimes that are important for your organization, for which you want tighter integration with the platform.
-Adding a new language, or runtime with bespoke packages and third party dependencies is the same from the OpenWhisk platform which is language and runtime agnostic.
+OpenWhisk supports [several languages and runtimes](actions.md#languages-and-runtimes) but there may be other languages or runtimes that are important for your organization, and for which you want tighter integration with the platform.
+The OpenWhisk platform is extensible and you can add new languages or runtimes (with custom packages and third-party dependencies) following the guide described here.

+### Unit of execution
-The canonical unit of execution is a container which implements a specific interface:
+The unit of execution for all functions is a [Docker container](https://docs.docker.com).
+The container implements a specific interface which:
-1. accepts an initialization payload (the code),
+1. accepts an initialization payload (the code) and prepared for execution,
-2. accepts runtime payload (the input parameters) and return a result,
+2. accepts runtime payload (the input parameters) and
-3. prepares the activation context,
+   - prepares the activation context,
+   - runs the function,
+   - returns the function result,
-4. flushes all `stdout` and `stderr` logs and adds a frame marker at the end of the activation.
+3. flushes all `stdout` and `stderr` logs and adds a frame marker at the end of the activation.

 Any container which implements [the interface](#action-interface) may be used as an action.
 It is in this way that you can add support for other languages or customized runtimes.